 When it comes to verses about the love of God, the Bible is full of them.
 Because in the end, He IS love.
 It is the essence of who He is and all He has done on this earth for mankind.
 Continue Reading

 Easter is one of my favorite days of the year.
 It’s resurrection day!
 For believers, it’s not just about bunnies, eggs, and chocolate; we celebrate the resurrection of our Lord.
 Jesus loved us so much that He died on a cross.
 He conquered the grave and defeated death making it possible for us to inherit eternal life and to be transformed into new creations.
-(Hallelujah!)
-Continue Reading
+Greater love has no one than this… Continue Reading

 In recent years, the secular world has been painting a picture of Jesus as a man who embraced all people with no questions asked.
 He dined with the sinners of His day and did not judge based on sin.
 They proclaim that Jesus was a minister of love who was all about accepting people for who they are.